 Remember the blue book?
-Starting as early as junior high school, teachers handed out that pale blue 8” x 8” booklet when each student had 50 minutes to handwrite as fast as possible everything they knew about a particular subject.
-Urban legend suggested teachers issued grade based upon the number of pages filled rather than the content inherent in the illegible scribble.
+Starting as early as junior high school, teachers would hand out that pale blue 8” x 8” booklet, giving each student 50 minutes to handwrite everything they knew about a particular subject.
+Urban legend suggested teachers issued grades based on the number of pages filled rather than the contents of the illegible scribble.
 Because handwriting did not allow for cutting and pasting, there was no verbatim insertion of multiple Wikipedia pages to “enhance” a test-taker’s spontaneous brilliance.
 The essay length was determined by the knowledge of the student and the quickness of the pen.

 Before healthcare information technology (HIT) and electronic medical records (EMR), clinicians wrote their notes similarly.
-Limited by the strength and stamina of their dominant hand, and their knowledge of the patient’s condition, clinical documentation represented a singular clinician’s assessment of a patient.
+Limited by the strength and stamina of their dominant hand, and their knowledge of the patient’s condition, medical documentation represented a singular clinician’s assessment of a patient.
 When written well, these notes followed the format designed by Larry Weed, MD, more than 50 years ago: the problem-oriented medical record that, for each problem, included subjective and objective descriptors coupled with an assessment and plan (i.e., SOAP notes)

 The introduction of EMRs over the past decade completely changed the way we write clinical notes.
-No longer limited by our hand driven writing speed, our notes reflect typing speed, and more importantly the functionality of the EMR used for documenting care.
+No longer limited by our handwriting speed, our notes reflect our typing speed instead—and, more importantly, they reflect the functionality of the EMR used for documenting care.
 Templates help structure clinical notes with prepopulated descriptors that are easily modified through pull-down lists.

-Although a more detailed note provides better clarity of the medical condition of a patient, patients do not have just one clinical note in their medical record.
-Every clinician – physician, specialist, nurse, therapist, resident – write notes.
-Inevitably, note writers record similar patient findings and lab values, copy text from documentation already contained in the medical record, and detail assessments and plans already recorded.
+Although a more detailed note provides better clarity of a patient’s medical condition, patients do not have just one clinical note in their medical record.
+All clinicians—physicians, specialists, nurses, therapists, residents—write notes.
+Inevitably, note writers will record similar patient findings and lab values, copy text from documentation already contained in the medical record, and detail assessments and plans already stated.